wunnr/partydeck-rs/README.md

 ninja -C build/
 build/gamescope -- <game>
 ```

+If you're on a Steam Deck, run `./scripts/install_steamdeck_deps.sh` to
+install all required packages before running the above commands.

 Then, in the main partydeck folder, run `build.sh`.
 This will build the executable, and place it in the `build` folder, along with the relevant dependencies and resources.